Breakfast in London, dinner in Barcelona

 -

-Travellers can take the next high-speed service leaving from the same station as originally planned when a delay or cancellation affecting a preceding Railteam member’s high-speed service prevents them from making their originally-planned connection, subject to the following conditions:
+Passengers can take the next available high-speed train leaving from the same station as originally planned when a Railteam member’s high-speed train is delayed or cancelled and they are unable to make their original connection, subject to the following conditions:

 The connection that was missed must be between two high-speed trains of Railteam Alliance members.
 HOTNAT only applies at the station at which the passenger originally planned to change trains.
-The approval of HOTNAT is subject to the available capacity on board each train and seats are not guaranteed.
-It's worth remembering that German intercity (IC) trains and French Intercités are not covered as these are not high-speed trains, even though they are run by Railteam members and even if you're connecting at a Railteam hub station.
-Note that Trenitalia & Renfe (for example) are not Railteam members.
+HOTNAT is subject to the available capacity on board each train and seats are not guaranteed.
+It's worth remembering that German intercity trains & French Intercités are not high-speed so not covered by HOTNAT.
+Note that Trenitalia & Renfe are not Railteam members.

 Agreement on Journey Continuation (AJC)